edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 {{ PRODUCT }} Attack Surface Management will discover and track the technologies that are associated with your organization's entities.
 Technologies are automatically created and updated as {{ PRODUCT }} scans your organization's entities.

 View the technologies used by your network by navigating to the **Technologies** page under the **Attack Surfaces** section.

-## Limits {/*limits*/}

-{{ PRODUCT }} limits the number of collections that can be created and the total number of assets that are eligible for scanning.
-Both of these limits are enforced on a per organization basis and vary according to your plan.